-This study's major goal is to comprehend the viewpoints that prevent CBPs from adopting various materials that are commonly thought to contain less EC.
-The findings of this study indicate that architects and C&S engineers in Malaysia's northern region still have poor levels of awareness, usage frequency, use experience, and material selection drivers.
+The major goal of this study is to comprehend the viewpoints that prevent CBPs from adopting various materials that are commonly thought to contain less embodied carbon.
+The findings of this study indicate that architects and C&S engineers in Malaysia's northern region still have poor levels of awareness, usage frequency, use experience and material selection drivers.
 The CBPs are hindered by a lack of design knowledge and expertise as well as a dearth of understanding about sustainable materials.
-To address these issues, it will be necessary to provide additional training in designing buildings using LC materials, establish clear regulations limiting the use of these materials in projects, and engage firmly in CE assessment with appropriate systems in place, such as modifications to contracts and tender documents.
+To address these issues, it will be necessary to provide additional training in designing buildings using LC materials, establish clear regulations limiting the use of these materials in projects and engage firmly in CE assessment with appropriate systems in place, such as modifications to contracts and tender documents.
 This will guarantee that awareness and knowledge are spread internally and from project to project.
-These states' CBPs should work with government associates on upcoming government-driven projects.
-Furthermore, Malaysian government communication and awareness, as well as holistic coordination between LC technology-based and nature-based solutions, are required for this transition to take place.
-Finally, raising awareness on the significance of CE in addressing sustainability in the construction industry will be achieved through shared embodied goals across the value chain and collective commitments of organisational targets.
+The CBPs of these states should work with government associates on upcoming government-driven projects.
+Furthermore, Malaysian government communication and awareness, as well as holistic coordination between LC, technology-based and nature-based solutions, are required for this transition to take place.
+Finally, raising awareness of the significance of CE in addressing sustainability in the construction industry will be achieved through shared embodied goals across the value chain and collective commitments of organisational targets.